cdeccio/byu-cs324-w2025/04-lab-shell-pipeline/README.md

 the file descriptor values for _that pipe_ to persist through iteration `i + 1`.

+Two different approaches that you might take to implement your loop include the
+following:
+ 1. Create all of your `n - 1` pipe(s) before any child processes are created with `fork()`.
+As you iterate through your loop to create your child processes, use the appropriate file descriptors corresponding to the pipe(s) you created before the loop.
+ 2. Call `pipe()` during the loop for each of the command pairs (0 and 1, 1 and 2, etc.).
+Note that in this case, you will need the file descriptor values for the pipe created in iteration `i` to persist through iteration `i + 1`.
+    That is because the standard output of the child process created in iteration `i` must be connected to the write end of same pipe that is associated with the standard input of the child process created in iteration `i + 1`.
+To accomplish this, you can simply copy the value to an integer value.

     Remember that file descriptors are simply integers.
-Only their value is important, not their memory location.
+Only their _value_ is important, not their memory location.
 Thus, if `y` contains a file descriptor to be saved, the code `x = y;` works just fine, after which `x` can be used in place of `y` for "file" operations, and `y` can be overwritten.

-I highly encourage you to create pseudo code and walk through an example of a pipeline with `n` commands over `n` iterations -- one for each child process.
+You are highly encouraged to create pseudo code and walk through an example of a pipeline with `n` commands over `n` iterations -- one for each child process.
 Start with `n = 2`.
-During each iteration `i`, your code should consider the following:
+During each iteration `i`, your code should consider the
- - Should a new pipe be created during iteration `i`?
- - Should a file descriptor be duplicated onto standard input for command `i`?
-If so, where do you get that value?
+following:
+ - Should the standard input be connected to a file?
+Note that this can only be the case if this is the first command in the pipeline.
+ - Should the standard output be connected to a file?
+Note that this can only be the case if this is the last command in the pipeline.
+ - Should the standard output be connected to the read end of a pipe?
+Note that this will be the case if there is more than one command and this is not the first command.
+ - Should the standard output be connected to the write end of a pipe?
+Note that this will be the case if there is more than one command and this is not the last command.

 An illustration of what a pipeline with three commands as well as both input and output redirection is shown below: